-Diabetes has been a growing epidemic over the past 30 years due to the introduction of corn syrup and high sugar substrates to our diets.
-But hereditary and cultural influences are also contributing factors to diabetes, and it is becoming increasingly common to see signs and symptoms of neuropathy and PAD in pre-diabetic patients.
+Diabetes has been a growing epidemic over the past 30 years.
+Notably, it has been on the rise with the increase of corn syrup and high sugar substrates in our diets.
+However, hereditary and cultural influences also contribute factors to diabetes.
+It is increasingly common to see signs of neuropathy and PAD in pre-diabetic patients.

-Neuropathy may occur in over 60% of patients with diabetes, and the symptoms of diabetic neuropathy may also include leg cramping or a sensation of aching pain, similar to the PAD.
+Neuropathy may occur in over 60% of patients with diabetes.
+The symptoms of diabetic neuropathy may also include leg cramping or a sensation of aching pain, similar to PAD.
 So from a practical standpoint, neuropathy and peripheral artery disease frequently coexist as related conditions, which makes it difficult to differentiate vascular pain from neuropathic pain.

-The leading risk factors of PAD are age and diabetes, and some of the common warning signs are pain and cramping in your legs and feet.
-PAD restricts blood flow to your lower legs and feet, and it prevents oxygen rich blood cells from reaching your lower extremities.
-This will ultimately lead to a breakdown of the skin and diabetic skin ulcers –– sores that will not heal and rapidly lead to infections that can spread to the bones in your feet and legs.
+The leading risk factors of PAD are age and diabetes.
+Some of the common warning signs are pain and cramping in your legs and feet.
+PAD restricts blood flow to your lower legs and feet, preventing oxygen-rich blood cells from reaching your lower extremities.

+The leg pains and warning signs are similar enough that if you are experiencing one or more of these symptoms you should seek a comprehensive evaluation.
 This is your time to take preventative action.
-Please contact one of the Modern Vascular clinics for a free PAD screening if you are over 50, diabetic and experiencing the pain and warning signs of neuropathy and peripheral artery disease.
+Contact one of the Modern Vascular clinics for a PAD evaluation if you are experiencing warning signs of neuropathy and peripheral artery disease.